 2010: An exhibition on the Jews of Iran showcasing the community’s 2,700-year-old history and rich heritage opens today at Beit Hatefutsoth in Tel Aviv.
 The exhibition includes archeological and cultural artifacts, including ancient manuscripts, talismans, carpets and both secular and religious music.
 The exhibition also includes contemporary artworks by Iranian Jewish artists now living in Israel, Europe and the United States.

-2010: Former president Moshe Katsav was found guilty of raping former Tourism Ministry worker "Aleph," in the Tel Aviv District Court.
+2010: Former president Moshe Katsav was found guilty of raping former Tourism Ministry worker "Aleph," in the Tel Aviv District Court on Thursday morning.
 "The event happened in the accused's office," the judges said.
 "Aleph said no - she expressed dissent.
 This is not sexual harassment, this is rape."The judges said that just because Aleph complained years after the event, does not mean that she is lying.

 2010: The Limmud Conference, British Jewry’s answer to the Edinburgh Festival which has been celebrating its 30th anniversary came to an end today.
 Limmud, which began with 70 Jewish educators getting together Christmas week 30 years ago, is today a global movement, with over 35,000 participants at Limmud events around the Jewish world in any one of 55 Limmud International communities, from Amsterdam to Atlanta, Cambridge to Cape Town, Modi’in to Moscow, Paris to Philadelphia, and Istanbul to Toronto.

 2011(4th of Tevet, 5772): Ninety four year old Bernard Bellush, Professor Emeritus of History at the City College of New York (CCNY), who was part of “Alcove Number One” – “a group of student radicals at CCNY during the 1930’s – passed away today.